 Abbie Beane |

-Abbie Beane is the executive director of the Carmel River Watershed Conservancy and has 15 years of experience in the environmental field.
+Abbie Beane is the Interim Project Coordinator of the Carmel River Watershed Conservancy and has 15 years of experience in the environmental field.
 She has worked for several conservation nonprofits in Wyoming and Oregon, and directed zero-waste, organics recycling, environmental certification and extended producer responsibility programs in California at the local and state levels.
 She is currently a research consultant for the Mattress Recycling Council, managing programs to increase collections, recycled output and new markets for post-consumer mattress materials.
 She is also the grants program manager for the California Carpet Stewardship Program.
 Zero waste accolades include managing the AT&T Pebble Beach National Pro-Am, which won the California Resource Recovery Association “Outstanding Resource Recovery at an Event or Venue” award two consecutive years.
 Beane has also worked for the Product Stewardship Institute in Boston and as a journalist for print media.
 Beane currently serves on the Monterey Regional Compost Coalition and the California Green Initiatives for Venues and Events Technical Council.
 Beane is a Sustainable Event Alliance certified professional and holds a Masters degree in international environmental policy and sustainable business and development from the Middlebury Institute of International Studies at Monterey.

 |